xolox/python-rotate-backups/README.rst

 in a properly documented Python package and upload it to the `Python Package Index`_.

-The `rotate-backups` package is currently tested on Python 2.7, 3.4 and PyPy.
+The `rotate-backups` package is currently tested on Python 2.7, 3.4, 3.5 and PyPy (2.7).

 .. contents::
    :local: